 Actinomycetoma is a bacterial infection that can respond to antibiotics if treatment is administered early in the course of the disease.
 A combination of 2 drugs in 5-week cycles is used.
 If needed, the cycles can be repeated once or twice.
 The following agents have been used in combination: trimethoprim-sulfamethoxazole (TMP-SMZ), dapsone (diaminodiphenylsulfone), and streptomycin sulfate.
 Amikacin can be substituted for streptomycin but is usually kept as a second-line drug because of its cost.

 P boydii (S apiospermum) mycetoma should be treated primarily with voriconazole, although it may also respond to itraconazole.
-Other agents that cause eumycetoma may respond intermittently to itraconazole or amphotericin B. The minimum treatment duration is 10 months.
+Other agents that cause eumycetoma may respond intermittently to itraconazole or amphotericin B.

 Voriconazole is the drug of choice for invasive infections caused by agents of eumycetoma in immunocompromised patients.